Choosing the right Bluetooth headset can be confusing.

 Winner: The 20s is the clear winner here.
 The shake-to-pair function and multiple audio inputs are only present in the more expensive headset.

 The audio for both devices is crystal clear.

 Sena speaker sets feature noise cancelling, and though the 20s has slightly superior sound – the 10s is no slouch.

-To some extent, the quality of incoming calls is going to depend on the caller’s mic and the signal strength.
+To some extent, the quality of incoming calls will depend on the caller’s mic and the signal strength.

-But provided neither of these two factors are abysmal, both sets of speakers deliver crystal clear, mid range frequencies, meaning speech is crisp and natural sounding.
+But provided neither of these factors is abysmal, both sets of speakers deliver crystal clear, mid-range frequencies, meaning speech is crisp and natural sounding.

-If you’re after a better music listening experience out of the box, buy a 20s.
+If you’re after a better music listening experience out of the box, buy the 20s.

 And the option in both units to plug in any speakers or earbuds through the auxiliary port is a nice touch.

-Winner: 20s – but if you’re on a budget, the 10s is definitely good enough
+Winner: 20s – but if you’re on a budget, the 10s is good enough

 The 20s has a range of 1.2 miles compared to the 10s’ 1 mile.